 t refers to the number of time units.

-Methods of Continuous Compound Interest Formula Excel
+How to Use Continuous Compound Interest Formula in Excel : 6 Methods

-Assuming that you want to buy a bond or invest your money anywhere which has some properties.
+Assuming that you want to buy a bond or invest your money anywhere that has some properties.
 For example, the Principal Amount (P) is $1000.
 Also, the Rate of Interest (r) is 10% and the Number of Time Units (n) is 25 years.
 That means it will be ended after that period.
 More importantly, the interest is compounding continuously.
 Now, you need to compute the Continuous Compounding Amount or Future Value (FV).

 1. Future Value with Annual Continuous Compound Interest